Convex-Dev/design/cad/025_wallet/README.md

 e.g. assuming the key is rotated in the first transaction for account `#1234`, the derivation path is `m/44/888/1234/0/1`

+## Account linkage

+An app SHOULD remember the user's addresses and which key pair it is associated with.

+An app MAY query the known addresses and attempt to find a compatible key pair from the user's wallet.

 ## Test Vectors

 Seed Phrase: `hold round save brand meat deposit armed idea taste reunion silent pair estate ladder copper`